nmcteam/mulch/README.md

 ### Styles Folder

 The target file will be the top-level all.css, all.less (default), all.sass, or all.scss.
 This can @include any other files you wish to use.
-By default (`gulp mulch`), all.less will be used; override this by running `gulp css mulch`, or `gulp sass mulch`, or `gulp scss mulch`.
+By default (`gulp mulch`), all.less will be used; override this by running `gulp mulch --preprocessor css`, or `gulp mulch --preprocessor sass`, or `gulp mulch --preprocessor scss` (you can also use the shortcut `-P` in place of `--preprocessor`).

 ### Scripts Folder